Logan Howard, Senior Photographer

 COLLYN ROBINSON

-Collyn Robinson is the Multimedia Managing Editor of the Yale Daily News.
-He previously served as the lead producer for the “Full Disclosure” podcast.
-Originally from St. Louis, he lives in Silliman College, majoring in Film and Media.
+Collyn Robinson served as the Multimedia Managing Editor for the Managing Board of 2025.
+Before that, he served as the lead producer for the “Full Disclosure” podcast.
+Originally from St. Louis, he lives in Silliman College and is majoring in Film and Media studies.

 KHUAN-YU HALL